 But you can also tweak the nutrition up or down in calories and proteins to suit a more specific goal, like more muscle building or more fat burning.
 In addition to this, the RP Bigness Project diet plan also offers private coaching.

 There are actually two contributors to this project.
 One is Kourtney Thomas and the other is Jen Sinkler.

 It all started from a 14/week trial project designed by coach Kourtney Thomas that put men and women through their paces with a protocol that proved very effective for building muscle.

 The plan was then organized and assembled in the current format by Jen Sinkler for the general public.

-Kourtney Thomas is a professional trainer with an ACSM Personal Training Certification, a RRCA Endurance Running Coaching Certification, and is a NSCA Certified Strength and Conditioning Specialist and a member of the National Women’s Committee.
+Kourtney Thomas is a professional trainer with an ACSM Personal Training Certification, an RRCA Endurance Running Coaching Certification, and is an NSCA Certified Strength and Conditioning Specialist and a member of the National Women’s Committee.

-Jen Sinkler is a RKC and KBA Kettlebell Instructor, a USA Weightlifting Olympic Lifting coach and holds Onnit Academy, Progressive Calisthenics, TACFIT, Primal Move, CrossFit and DVRT (Ultimate Sandbag) coaching certifications.
+Jen Sinkler is an RKC and KBA Kettlebell Instructor, a USA Weightlifting Olympic Lifting coach, and holds Onnit Academy, Progressive Calisthenics, TACFIT, Primal Move, CrossFit, and DVRT (Ultimate Sandbag) coaching certifications.

 Jen played rugby for 13 years in the US and now runs a gym with her husband, The Movement Minneapolis, where she coaches using a highly flexible, customized method that suits a person best each day.